 This document explains the industry guidelines to establish a safe working environment when using precast and tilt-up concrete in construction.
 Use this document to plan safety when designing, manufacturing, transporting and building precast concrete and tilt-up concrete elements.

-- how to train workers in health and safety, identify hazards, and when to notify WorkSafe about workplace injuries and deaths
+how to train employees in health and safety, identify hazards, and when to notify WorkSafe about workplace injuries and deaths

 At the end of the document, there are examples of a design engineer’s and a manufacturer’s certificates of compliance.